yasirbhutta/yasirbhutta.github.io/review-questions/dsa-rq.md

    - **Structure:** Usually involves **tree-like** structures (e.g., B-trees, B+ trees) or other ordered structures.
    - **Use Case:** Best suited for databases and large datasets, particularly when range queries or sorting is involved.

 ## True/False (Mark T for True and F for False)

-Sure!
-Here are 30 true/false questions covering various topics in algorithms and data structures:

 1. **Binary search requires the array to be sorted.**
    - True (✔)